This is part of a series of essays about the First World War casualties commemorated by the Commonwealth War Graves Commission in New York.

 Joseph Thompson Clark was nearby when HMS Natal blew up in Cromarty Firth in 1915, was present at the Battle of Jutland, and survived being torpedoed in the Mediterranean only to drown in a swimming accident in Baltimore harbour in 1917.

 He was born on 26 August 1896 at Cowpen, near Blyth, an industrial town in Northumberland, one of the three children of Fergus and Mary Ann Clark.[1]
-His father had worked variously as a miner, a boiler fireman and as a crane driver; Joseph, like his older brother, worked in a sawmill.
+His father had worked variously as a miner, a boiler fireman and as a crane driver.
+Joseph, like his older brother, worked in a sawmill.

 This is part of a series of essays about the First World War casualties commemorated by the Commonwealth War Graves Commission in Maryland.

-Acting Leading Seaman Eustace Alfred Bromley, Royal Navy
+Acting Leading Seaman Eustace Alfred Bromley, Royal Navy (and Cadet Reginald Cyril Johnson, Mercantile Marine) (and Seaman Algot Buske, Mercantile Marine)

 SS Kerry Range scuttled in shallow water in Baltimore harbour

 Late on 30 October 1917 a fire broke out on Baltimore & Ohio Railroad Pier 9 at Locust Point in Baltimore, Maryland.
 The fire destroyed the pier, the old immigration building on it, and set fire to the SS Kerry Range, a British, armed, merchant ship that was moored alongside.
 Four men died and the damage caused was considerable—freight worth over $5,000,000 was destroyed and the Kerry Range was wrecked.
 The fire occurred at the height of anti-German hysteria and speculation about incendiaries placed by German agents led to the arrest of a number of ‘alien enemies’.
-An investigation concluded, however, that the blaze was caused by an electrical fire in one of the buildings on Pier 9, which ignited piles of oakum.[1]
-Continue reading
+An investigation concluded, however, that the blaze was caused by an electrical fire in one of the buildings on Pier 9 that ignited piles of oakum.[1]

 This is part of a series of essays about the First World War casualties commemorated by the Commonwealth War Graves Commission in Virginia.
+(More information about the images may be found in the gallery at the end of the article.)